Amplifying the Voices of Victims: Seeking Justice for ALL during Sexual Assault Awareness Month

 This wasn’t the detective’s intention.
 He was just doing his job.
 “I know this isn’t easy for you, but I need you to answer me,” he said, as my eyes flooded over.
 Tears started rolling down my cheeks but he just chided, “I am here to help you.
 If you won’t help me help you then I don’t have to be here.”
 He reached across the table, patting my shoulder.
-I cringed and it suddenly became harder to breath.
+I cringed and it suddenly became harder to breathe.
 I remembered the last time a man had touched me, the entire reason we were here.

 He had slipped his hand down my skirt.
 The smell of alcohol drifted from his mouth and overwhelmed my senses.
 All I could see was the scraggly hairs on the bottom of his chin.
 I heard the muffled sound of birds chirping nearby, but their voices were disrupted by his raspy British voice.
 In the back of my neck I felt a twig, as he continued to push me to the ground.
 I didn’t understand what was happening.
 Every cell in my body tensed and I knew that this wasn’t okay.
 I didn’t have a way out, so I begged “stop.”